mcci-catena/bootloader/README.md

 To simplify the development workflow, `mccibootloader_image` works directly on ELF files produced by the linker, and writes ELF files compatible with other tools in the toolchain.
 The same tool is used for signing bootloader images and signing application images.

-For convenience, `mccibootloader_image` reads keyfiles prepared in OpenSSH format.
+For convenience, `mccibootloader_image` reads key-files prepared in OpenSSH format.
 Thus, `ssh-keygen` can be used used to generate the key files.

 In development, a standard "test signing" key is used; this is not secure, but it avoids a special mode in the bootloader to disable signing.
 (We feel that this makes it less likely that the special mode will accidentally be left on at ship time.)

+The bootloader exports a simple API that can be used by applications to communicate with the bootloader and take advantage of the TweetNaCl primitives that are part of the bootloader.

 [1]: tools/mccibootloader_image/README.md